tehseensajjad-sys/azs3-proxy/examples/python-s3-client/README.md

 2. Upload it as `random_1mb.bin` to the specified bucket.
 3. Read the file back and verify the content matches exactly.

-You can then verify the file exists in your Azure Storage Account (container `test-bucket-python` or your custom name) via the Azure Portal.
+You can then verify the file exists in your Azure Storage Account (container `test-bucket` or your custom name) via the Azure Portal.